amiraminitamu/Summer-School-Buffalo/README.md

 - the complete four-state donor subspace;
 - the three lowest-energy C60 states.

 Both fragment subspaces are parallel transported between frames, and a new seven-state Hamiltonian is constructed independently using the same overlap, polar-decomposition, and matrix-log procedure.
-It is not produced by merely plotting seven components of the full ten-state wavefunction.

 The reduced model is tested against the full coherent propagation over every trajectory and every time point.
 Its purpose is to determine whether a compact mechanistic Hamiltonian preserves the observable of interest before using it for pathway analysis.